 The acceptance capacity tests of the QPLANT (including Warm Compression Station and QPLANT) shall be reported in deliverable Error!
 Reference source not found..

+Leak test and leak rate

 WCS functional tests

 During these tests, the WCS is not connected to the Refrigeration Cold Box.
 The functional tests shall consist in: